 Q: What attracts you to oncology?

 A: Improving the quality of life of patients with cancer and their families.
-It's an opportunity to build long-term relationships as well as tremendous learning and leadership opportunities.
+It's an opportunity to build long-term relationships and tremendous learning and leadership opportunities.

 Q: What makes the oncology specialty unique?

 A: The oncology field is evolving rapidly with increasing new treatment and research opportunities.
-There are many cancer subspecialties creating multiple opportunities for oncology nurse practitioners to work collaboratively with interdisciplinary teams.
+Many cancer subspecialties are creating multiple opportunities for oncology nurse practitioners to work collaboratively with interdisciplinary teams.

 Q: What type of nurse should consider a DUSON certificate in oncology?